Charles Darling, 1st Baron Darling: Early life and career

 Darling was born in Abbey House in Colchester, the eldest son of Charles Darling and Sarah Frances (Tizard) Darling.
 Of delicate health, he was educated privately.
 Under the patronage of his uncle William Menelaus, he was articled with a firm of solicitors in Birmingham, before entering the Inner Temple as a student in 1872.
 After reading in the chambers of the pleader John Welch, Darling was called to the bar in 1874.
 He then devilled for John Huddleston (later Baron Huddleston) and joined the Oxford circuit.
 Although he took silk in 1885 he was never prominent at the bar and practised almost entirely within his own circuit.
 He combined his legal career with journalism, and contributed to the St. James's Gazette, the Pall Mall Gazette, and the Saturday Review.

 After unsuccessfully contesting Hackney South as a Conservative in 1885 and 1886, Darling was returned for Deptford in a by-election in 1888, defeating Wilfrid Scawen Blunt, and held the seat until his elevation to the bench in 1897.

 His time in the House of Commons was said to be undistinguished.
-He mainly spoke on legal issues and Irish Home Rule, and was said to never have entered the important House of Commons Smoking Room on grounds that he did not smoke.
+He mainly spoke on legal issues and Irish Home Rule, and was said to have never entered the House of Commons Smoking Room on the grounds that he did not smoke.

 In 1896, Darling was appointed commissioner of assize for the Oxford circuit.
 The Liberal opposition accused him of having vacated his seat by accepting an office of profit under the Crown, but Darling was able to point out that he accepted no payment.